christianmalek/vuex-rest-api/README.md

 A Helper utility to simplify the usage of REST APIs with Vuex 2.
 Uses the popular HTTP client [axios](https://github.com/mzabriskie/axios) for requests.
 [Works](#usage-with-websanovavue-auth) with [websanova/vue-auth](https://github.com/websanova/vue-auth).

-> The README doesn't show every feature.
-If you have any questions, don't hesitate to ask. =)

 ## Still in development
 This piece of software is still work in progress.
 Error reports and improvement proposals are welcome!